suamin/MedDistant19/README.md

     --batch_size $batch_size
 ```

-We ran this command on a cluster with slurm support.
-It took 9hrs with 32 CPUs (with 4GB memory each) and a batch size of 1024 used internally to make use of spaCy's multi-processing.
-The number of sentences extracted will be around 151M in the file `MEDLINE/medline_pubmed_2019_sents.txt`.
+We ran this command on a cluster with SLURM support.
+It took 9hrs with 32 CPUs (with 4GB memory each) and a batch size of 1024 used internally to use spaCy's multi-processing.
+The number of extracted sentences will be 151M in the file `MEDLINE/medline_pubmed_2019_sents.txt`.
 Sort and extract unique sentences:

 ```bash
 cat MEDLINE/medline_pubmed_2019_sents.txt | sort | uniq > MEDLINE/medline_pubmed_2019_unique_sents.txt